 Based on the DepEd Memo number 216 s.
 1997 (DECS Memorandum No. 216 s.
 1997).
 Students who are under the homeschool program may transfer to mainstream school.
 He/she must be accredited first by the department of education.

-For additional readings, you can check out https://hslda.org/post/philippines about the legalities of homeschooling in the Philippines.
+For additional readings, you can check out https://hslda.org/post/philippines about the statistics and legalities of homeschooling in the Philippines.

 Why Choose Homeschooling

-There are various reasons why parents choose to homeschool their kids instead of sending them to conventional schools.
+There are various pros and cons as to why parents choose to homeschool their kids instead of sending them to conventional schools.

 They want to keep their kids away from some negative school environment such as peer pressure and bullying.